ninjudd/cake/README.md

     project.classpath = /Users/justin/projects/useful/src

-In order to add multiple project path  to your classpath, you need to separate them with a colon:
+In order to add multiple project paths to your classpath, you need to separate them with a colon:

     project.classpath = /Users/justin/projects/useful/src:/Users/justin/projects/also-useful/src